Martchus/tageditor/README.md

 The application depends on c++utilities, qtutilities and tagparser and is built in the same way as these libaries which are also available on my GitHub profile.

-The following Qt 5 modules are requried: core gui qml/script widgets webenginewidgets/webkitwidgets
+The following Qt 5 modules are requried: core concurrent gui network declarative/script widgets webenginewidgets/webkitwidgets

 * If Qt Script is installed on the system, the editor will link against it.
 Otherwise it will link against Qt QML.
-  To force usage of Qt QML add "CONFIG+=forcejsengine" to the qmake arguments.
+* To force usage of Qt Script/Qt QML add `-DJS_PROVIDER=script/qml` to the cmake arguments.
 * If Qt WebKitWidgets is installed on the system, the editor will link against it.
 Otherwise it will link against Qt WebEngineWidgets.
-  To force usage of Qt WebEngineWidgets add "CONFIG+=forcewebengine" to the qmake arguments.
+* To force usage of Qt WebKit/Qt WebEngine add `-DWEBVIEW_PROVIDER=webkit/webengine` to the cmake arguments.
-* When building with CMake the Qt modules can be selected explicitely by specifying -DWEBVIEW_PROVIDER=webkit/webengine and/or -DJS_PROVIDER=script/qml.

 ## TODO
 - Support more formats (EXIF, PDF metadata, Theora, ...).